acoppes/acoppes/site/index.markdown

 [TODO] Share more about me here, who I am and what I do or something like that.

-Game Developer and Software Engineer with passion for games and programming and more than 13 years of professional experience.
+I'm a 38 years old Game Developer and Software Engineer with passion for games and programming and 13 years of professional experience in game development.

-I've started playing games when I was really young (around five years old) and I immediately knew I wanted to make games for a living.
-I enjoy playing all kind of games but I fell in love with the RTS genre with Dune 2 and Warcraft when I was ten years old.
+I've started playing games when I was really young and I immediately knew I wanted to make games.
+I really enjoy playing all kind of games, I tried to think in a favorite genre but as I remember, I played lots of different genre games during my life.

 I have a good long term vision for games and I think from the beginning how games scale and since I am an engineer I love to improve workflow by making tools and automating tasks to increase development speed.